 The University of Central Florida (UCF) is a large and dynamic multi-campus university.
-While UCF stands for opportunity, we know that occasionally students will face a challenge or concern that requires assistance or intervention from one or more campus offices or individuals.
+We know that occasionally students will face a challenge or matter that requires assistance or intervention from one or more campus offices or individuals.
 This website was created to assist students with finding the right people and procedures to get their questions answered and their concerns resolved.

 At UCF, students are our most important constituents.
 They are also vital partners in ensuring the effectiveness of our institution and its learning environments.
-To promote appropriate communication between students and the many campus entities with which they interact, UCF has created a number of venues where students can share feedback, including student concerns, with appropriate parties.
-Students are encouraged to pursue informal resolution to matters of concern whenever possible.
-In most cases, unless otherwise defined by university policy, this entails bringing the concern to the attention of the person or office where the concern arises.
+To promote appropriate communication between students and the many campus entities with which they interact, UCF has created a number of venues where students can share feedback with appropriate parties.
+Students are encouraged to pursue informal resolution to grievances whenever possible.
+In most cases, unless otherwise defined by university policy, this entails bringing the issue to the attention of the person or office where the concern arises.
 If dissatisfied with the response, the student may contact the appropriate area supervisor, director, department chair, or dean for resolution.
-If a concern cannot be resolved through informal means, a student may file a formal written complaint in accordance with university procedures.
+If a grievance cannot be resolved through informal means, a student may file a formal written complaint in accordance with university procedures.

 Academic appeals procedures are also published in the Undergraduate Catalog and the Graduate Catalog, except those pertaining specifically to MD student appeals or appeals related to UCF course sections of co-listed courses offered at the UCF Downtown campus.